airbus/discrete-optimization/README.md

 # Discrete Optimization

 Discrete Optimization is a python library to ease the definition and re-use of discrete optimization problems and solvers.
 It has been initially developed in the frame of [scikit-decide](https://github.com/airbus/scikit-decide) for scheduling.
-The code base starting to be big, the repository are now splitted
+The code base starting to be big, the repository has now been splitted in two separate ones.

 The library contains a range of existing solvers already implemented such as:
 * greedy methods